 The Henry Hostetter Farm is at the northern terminus of Sub-Alignment Alternative A, but there are no Section 4(f) properties along the sub-alignment.
 However, the alternative does not meet the project purpose and needs.
 Centennial Road is the eastern boundary to a large residential development which has three intersections on Centennial Road.
 There are also more than 20 residential properties and a grocery store plaza with driveways on Centennial Road.
 Minor roadway widening may be required to provide sufficient shoulders, but displacement appears unlikely.
-However, multiple access points would cause additional traffic congestion and safety concerns.
-The increased traffic volume combined with the existing driveways along Centennial Road create vehicular conflict due to slowing and turning traffic, impacting both safety and congestion along Centennial Road.
+However, multiple existing access points would cause additional traffic congestion and safety concerns.
+The increased traffic volumes would result from connecting Centennial Road to the existing Eisenhower Drive, just west of SR 0094, via an extension of Eisenhower Drive.
+The relationship of the existing driveways and the increased traffic volumes would negatively impact safety and congestion as compared to other alternatives which don't include access points.
 This would not sufficiently address the safety and congestion needs for the project.
 The origin-destination study developed for this project indicated that many travelers enter and exit the study area via Race Horse Road to the south, Hanover Road to the west, and Carlisle Street to the north.
 Sub-Alignment Alternative A would require northbound travelers to turn right onto Hanover Road and then turn left onto Centennial Road.
 Drivers heading northeastward are unlikely to make a left turn in an area with high traffic congestion, particularly if they would need to take a circuitous route that sends them in a northwestward direction.
 There was considerable public opposition to this alternative, specific to safety concerns about adding traffic to an established residential community.
 Sub-alternative A was dismissed because of traffic congestion and safety concerns associated with increasing traffic through residential areas and requiring traffic to return to Hanover Road/Main Street within an area of higher traffic congestion.